ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/logging.md

 In this section, we give an example of how to set up log-emitting [Fluent Bit][FluentBit] sidecars for Ray pods.

+See the full config for a single-pod RayCluster with a logging sidecar [here][config-link].
+We now discuss this configuration and show how to deploy it.

 ## Configure log processing
 The first step is to create a ConfigMap with configuration for FluentBit.